remolaz/Raspberry_Pi_WiFi_HotSpot/README.md

 sudo nano /etc/network/interfaces
 ~~~~

-At the bottom of that file, add the following:
+At the bottom of that file, add the following lines:

 ~~~~
 auto lo